davidlucas2012/chat/README.md

 # Simple AI Chat

-Deterministic single-page AI chat demo built with Vite, React 19, TypeScript, TailwindCSS, shadcn/ui, Zustand, and Framer Motion.
-The assistant runs locally with no network calls and adapts its voice, depth, and structure using hardcoded rules.
+Minimalist, deterministic AI chat experience built with Vite, React 19, TypeScript, TailwindCSS, shadcn/ui, Zustand, and Framer Motion.
+The assistant runs locally with no network calls and adapts its voice, depth, and structure using deterministic rules.

 ## Quick start